The Human Success Score (HSS)

 • Excellent: the ratio is 70% or higher.

-Suggestions and success streak
+Learning suggestions and success streak

 Under the Organizational Learning score, you can see: